 - Inexperienced loan officers

-- Late payments or collection accounts noted on the borrowers credit report
+- Late payments or collection accounts noted on the borrower’s credit report

 - additional updated bank statements needed

-- Delayed final walk through
+- Delayed final walkthrough

-- Leins or judgements on the property
+- Leins or judgments on the property

 - Missing documentation

-- Incomplete loan application
+- Incomplete mortgage application

 - Agreed upon repairs not completed

-How to close your mortgage on time
+How to Close on Time

-Anytime your lender requests information you should try to produce the required mortgage documents as fast as possible.
+Anytime your lender requests information, you should try to produce the required mortgage documents as fast as possible.
 Being prepared for everything your lender could ask for is one way to stay ahead of the curve.

 Documents needed for the Closing Process